27 Habits to Develop the Growth Mindset in Your Life

 13. Reward Yourself

-You don’t need other people to give you special recognition if you achieve something that you’ve been aiming for.
+You don’t need others to give you special recognition if you achieve something you’ve been aiming for.

-Simply being able to believe in yourself and making an effort to congratulate yourself on learning something new or attaining one of your goals can be extremely motivating and it helps open up even more opportunities for the future.
+Simply believing in yourself and making an effort to congratulate yourself on learning something new or attaining one of your goals can be extremely motivating, and it can help open up even more opportunities for the future.

 developing a growth mindset pdf | growth mindset for students | growth mindset exercises